ballerina-platform/ballerina-distribution/examples/http-service-path-and-resource-name/http_service_path_and_resource_name.md

 # REST service - Service path and resource name

 Ballerina supports writing RESTful services.
-Each resource function can be invoked via `service-path` and `resource-name`.
+Each resource method can be invoked via `service-path` and `resource-name`.
 The `resource accessor` confines the resource to the specified HTTP method.

 ::: code http_service_path_and_resource_name.bal :::